hmisonne/UdacityReact/02_would_you_rather_app/README.md

 ### Submit new polling question

 The user can submit a new question by entering 2 options.
 Once created, the new question will be automatically added on top of the unanswered questions of the dashboard.

+### Leaderboard

+See the ranking of users on the leaderboard

 ## Getting started